john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

 ## Installing Pi-Hole

-First things first, I hooked my Raspberry Pi up to the internet...
+First things first, I hooked my Raspberry Pi up to the internet.
+I connected it via Ethernet cable to my router.
+Presto, I have internet.

-> TODO
+To install the Pi-Hole itself, I went to [pi-hole.net](pi-hole.net) and read through their source code a bit.
+When I felt like I know what was going on, it was as easy as doing this one line, and following the menus:

+    curl -sSL https://install.pi-hole.net | bash

+And we're rolling.
+Easy.

 > TODO: bonus points: turn off WIFI and Bluetooth on the Pi.
 It's going to be hooked up to the modem by wire anyway, and it IS a security device, so let's lock it down.  https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=146598

-    curl -sSL https://install.pi-hole.net | bash

 ## Setting up the Modem